 How to Write a Business Plan – Template

 Make sure that the plan focuses on the points needed, and there are no mistakes in it.

-This is what you need to include in your plan:
+The first thing to look at is what to include in your business plan:

 An executive summary

 An executive summary needs to explain the key points to your business.
-It is a summary to your business, it
+It is a summary of your business, it

 is, therefore, best to write it last, when all the other sections are complete.